 The building is steeped in history and is a beautiful destination, but the church community is more than a building.
 The Church of the Holy Sepulchre, fondly known locally as St. Sep’s, has been home to a worshipping and witnessing Christian presence in Northampton since 1100AD.
 Today St. Sep’s is a living, active community worshipping God, seeking God’s will, and learning how to serve the wider community.

-We gather regularly on Wednesdays in St. George’s Chapel at 10am for a said service of Holy Communion (approximately 20 minutes), and Sundays in the Round at 11am for a sung modern Catholic style service of Holy Communion (approximately 60 minutes).
+We gather regularly on Wednesdays in St. George’s Chapel (also known as the Soldiers’ Chapel) at 10am for a said service of Holy Communion (approximately 20 minutes), and Sundays in the Round at 11am for a sung modern Catholic style service of Holy Communion (approximately 60 minutes).

 During our Sunday services we aim to achieve a balance of hymns from through the ages.
 Our singing is usually accompanied by the organ, and occasionally by guitar.

-Once a month we have Café Church.
-Whilst enjoying hot drinks and pastries we sing songs that are chosen and introduced by members of the congregation, listen to Bible readings, and then move into a time of Holy Communion.
+Every other month we have Café Church.
+Whilst enjoying hot drinks and pastries we sing songs that are chosen and introduced by members of the congregation, listen to Bible readings, have discussions around our tables, and then move into a time of Holy Communion.
 This service is great for those who would like to come along but are worried about the more formal worship.
 Keep an eye on Services and events for the next Café Church date.

 As a registered Inclusive Church we welcome all people regardless of age, race, gender, sexuality, mental or physical abilities, or financial or social status.
 We fully support the ministry of women as deacons, priests, and bishops.

 The congregation, together with professional consultants, are currently looking at how the building may be used in the future to better serve the needs of the local community.

 Our building is a unique Grade 1 listed 'Round Church' which has been extended over the centuries.